Alejogb1/job-board/blog-data/access-to-pixel-values-of-a-tif-image-using-itk.md

 See the `image->GetPixel(pixelIndex)` bit This is ITK's way of accessing a pixel using an `IndexType` object We're manually iterating through the image with nested loops but instead of direct array indexing we make a index object representing a position in the image which is a vector with the number of dimensions of the image Remember `unsigned int Dimension = 2;` up there if you want 3D data this would have been `unsigned int Dimension = 3;` and the loops below should increase by one dimension too

-Okay this gives us each pixel value but what if you need to do something *more* with them Like modify them manipulate them you know the whole nine yards Well here's a sneak peek into how you might do that
+this gives us each pixel value but what if you need to do something _more_ with them Like modify them manipulate them you know the whole nine yards Well here's a sneak peek into how you might do that

 ```cpp
 // continuation from the previous code block